-Assessing the impact of the Affordable Care Act on health care for veteransFebruary 23rd, 2012 in Health /
+Assessing the impact of the Affordable Care Act on health care for veteransFebruary 23, 2012 in Medicine & Health / Health

 While the Affordable Care Act will expand health insurance coverage for low-income persons through Medicaid and state health-insurance exchanges, including much-needed care for 1.8 million uninsured veterans in the U.S., the new insurance coverage option also may have a number of unintended negative effects on health care for veterans, said Kenneth W. Kizer, director of the Institute for Population Health Improvement at UC Davis Health System.

 His viewpoint, including recommendations for evaluating services in preparation for 2014, appears in the Feb.
 22 issue of the Journal of the American Medical Association.

 "The Affordable Care Act will not affect health care for the majority of veterans differently than it will affect nonveterans, and it will not change eligibility for VA health care, covered benefits, co-payment for services, or how the VA health-care system is administered or operated," Kizer said.
 "But it will affect health care for many veterans through its effects on access, fragmentation and quality of care, utilization of services, the health-care workforce and cost.
 We need to define and quantify the potential impacts that additional health-insurance choices from the Affordable Care Act will have on the delivery of health-care services for veterans in 2014."